snowdj/pixyll/_posts/2016-10-10-data-social-research.md

 A continuous variable refers to a variable that can take on any value within some interval of the real line.
 The interval can be either bounded (for example, a decimal number from 0 to 25) or unbounded.

+Temperature, weight, and age are all continuous variables (though they could be measured and reported on a discrete scale).
+Age in years would be an example of a discrete variable, because it takes on a countable number of values.